pomerium/pomerium/README.md

 - deploy mutual authenticated encryption (mTLS).
 - aggregate logging and telemetry data.

-To learn more about the problems Pomerium attempts to address, check out this repository of [resources] covering zero-trust and BeyondCorp.
+To learn more about some problems Pomerium attempts to address, check out this repository of [resources] covering zero-trust and BeyondCorp.

 ## Get started